-For 2025 and 2030: the main assumptions are mainly based on the targets set by the Belgian regional and federal authorities in the National Energy and Climate Plan following the most ambitious scenarios called 'With Additional Measures' scenario (WAM), which foresee respectively 8 GW and 11 GW for 2025 and 2030;

-On long term, the available theoretical potential for solar panels in Belgium is around 100 GWp following the "BEGRILAB" project from EnergyVille13.
-As described in this last study, this value is retained as the maximum potential, but reaching such amounts would certainly require massive curtailments or large amounts of local storage capacities and/or local grid upgrades to evacuate or store the produced energy surplus.
-Following FPS Public Health, the level that can be foreseen to avoid such massive curtailed energy and massive grid upgrades by 2050 is ~50 GW (following their most optimistic evolution).
+- For 2025 and 2030: the main assumptions are mainly based on the targets set by the Belgian regional and federal authorities in the National Energy and Climate Plan following the most ambitious scenarios called 'With Additional Measures' scenario (WAM), which foresee respectively 8 GW and 11 GW for 2025 and 2030.
+For 2030, the scenario FF55 will assume a slightly higher penetration of solar capacity with 11.6 GW as estimated by the European Commission in the 'Fit For 55' impact assessment of the EC (EC-MIX scenario); - On the long term, the available theoretical potential for solar panels in Belgium is around 100 GWp following the "BEGRILAB" project from EnergyVille16.
+As described in this last study, this value is retained as the maximum technical potential, but reaching such amounts would require massive curtailments or large amounts of local storage capacities and/or local grid upgrades to evacuate or store the produced energy surplus.
+Following FPS Public Health study17 performed by Climact, the level that is usually retained for Belgium by 2050 is ~50 GW (following their most optimistic evolution).

-The graph below provides an overview of the min-max evolution proposed for solar capacity in Belgium based on external studies and known / expected ambitions.
+The graph below provides an overview of the min-max evolution for solar capacity in Belgium based on external studies and known / expected ambitions.